-Like all true cloud solutions, our SaaS products are fully hosted for users in the cloud — the only exception being file storage location, which can be chosen between on-premises and a favorite cloud vendor.
-Signiant takes ultimate responsibility for operation of the environment, managing and maintaining it for users across multiple levels of redundancy with multi-tenant architecture.
-This gives customers continuous access to the latest product releases without effecting customizations.
-You or your IT department won’t have to worry about managing upgrades or maintaining the software.
+Otherwise, Signiant takes ultimate responsibility for operation of the environment, managing and maintaining it for users across multiple levels of redundancy with multi-tenant architecture.
+This gives customers continuous access to the latest product releases without impacting customizations.
+Your IT team won’t have to worry about managing upgrades or maintaining the software.

 Because SaaS begins and ends on the Internet, our customers are always connected to Signiant through the product, allowing many labor-intensive tasks and processes to be automated through the network.
-For example, network automation handles zero downtime software deployment and upgrades, freeing up IT time, on-premises infrastructure, and budget.
+For example, Signiant manages software deployments and upgrades, freeing up IT time, on-premises infrastructure and budget.